2015 Infiniti QX70 Expert Review:New Car Test Drive

 Where door meets window glass is a straight line.
 So is the bright strip below the doors; but everything else is curved.
 Projector headlamps lend some animal characteristic, a touch of the cheetah, to the front, while the dark chrome grille between has three-dimensional waves rather than two-dimensional slats.
 In some respects it resembles the old Hyundai Tiburon (aptly named after a shark).
 Considered another way, the wide swooping grille and multiple layers suggest the lovable tenacity of a drooling bulldog.
 Whatever you think, you'll probably get lots of opinions because it doesn't go unnoticed: The fashion statement worked.
 Not many folks love a bland car, and the QX70 is not dull.

 Behind the huge front wheels are chrome, arched vertical vents for ducting engine compartment air out and reducing front lift.
 Door handles also are chrome, while mirrors are paint-matched.

 Like the front lights, the rear LED lamp housings curl around the body sides, and protrude somewhat to offer better visibility and some aerodynamic downforce at high speeds.
-Those housings and the front vents are more aimed at Infiniti's European customers than intended for American driving habits.
-If you're concerned about seeing the tail lights in the outside mirrors, forget it; the mirror side view ends around the rear door handles as the bodywork curves inward toward the rear.

 Each Infiniti QX70 cabin is very nicely finished.
 The QX70 3.7 interior in Graphite presents particularly well.
 The available diamond-quilted leather brings to mind fine British or Italian coachbuilding.
 Ordered with vertically-grained Maple wood trim, hand-stained for darker edges, augmented by matte-finish silver appointments, the QX70 is as stylish inside as out.